datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 section to.
 In the example below, the RIA sibling gets the name ``ria-backup``.
 The URL uses the ``file`` protocol and points with an absolute path to the not yet existing directory ``myriastore``.
-When you are using DataLad version ``0.16`` or higher, make sure that the ``--new-store-ok`` parameter is set to allow the creation of a new store.
+Make sure that the ``--new-store-ok`` parameter is set to allow the creation of a new store.

 .. runrecord:: _examples/DL-101-147-103